yosrak5/Pharo-assignments/README.md

    - A program that converts a traditional matrix (array of arrays) to a sparse matrix (hollow matrix) and vice versa.
 The hollow matrix representation stores only non-zero elements along with their respective indices, providing a memory-efficient solution for sparse data.

 2. **Pharo Documentation Generator**
    - A program that generates documentation for Pharo classes and packages, similar to JavaDoc.

-Each exercise is accompanied by a **test class** that ensures the correctness of the implemented functionalities.
+The generated documentation includes class information such as the superclass, subclasses, instance variables, and methods with available comments.

 ## Exercise 1: Hollow Matrix Conversion